secretstartups/handbook/content/job-families/sales/job-professional-services-engagement-manager.md

 #### Professional Services Engagement Manager (Associate) Responsibilities

-- Craft and training and certification engagement methodology with support of Education Services Leadership and EM leadership team.
+- Craft training and certification engagement methodology with support of Education Services Leadership and EM leadership team.
 - Execute training and certification plans with Account Executives and directly with customers.
 - Meet and exceed set financial targets
 - Coach Account Executives on how to include education services on quote/order form.